Fred Ball

-Biography

 Early life

 Ball was born on July 17, 1915, to Henry Durrell Ball (1887–1915) and Désirée "Dede" Evelyn Hunt (1892–1977) in Jamestown, New York.
 He was named after his grandfather.
 He grew up in a Baptist family; his father was of English and Scottish descent.
 His mother was of French, Irish and English descent.
 His genealogy can be traced back to the earliest settlers in the colonies, including Edmund Rice, a founder of Sudbury, Massachusetts.
 Another direct ancestor, William Sprague, left England on the ship Lyon's Whelp for Plymouth/Salem, Massachusetts.
-He helped found the city of Charlestown, Massachusetts.

 His father was a telephone lineman for the Bell Telephone Company, and his mother was a concert pianist.
 His father contracted typhoid fever while DeDe Ball was pregnant with Fred, and died in February 1915.
-When Fred was a few years old, his mother met a Swedish Lutheran salesman named Edward (Ed) Peterson, and married him in 1918.
+In 1918, his mother married a Swedish Lutheran salesman named Edward (Ed) Peterson.

 Fred and his sister were raised by their grandparents.
-Their grandfather (Fred Hunt) was an eccentric socialist who enjoyed the theater and frequently took the family to vaudeville shows.
+Their grandfather, Fred Hunt, was an eccentric socialist who enjoyed the theater and frequently took the family to vaudeville shows.
 He worked in the furniture industry.
 He often whittled toys and made doll furniture for his grandchildren.
 Fred thought of Mr. Hunt as his father (since his own father died before he was born); it was his grandfather who became a surrogate father to him through most of his childhood.
 Fred, Lucille, and their mother all lived together with the Hunts for a time in Celoron.

 In 1927, a neighborhood child, Warner Erikson, was paralyzed by a shot accidentally fired from a gun Fred's grandfather had given him for his birthday.
 Erikson died five years later.
 The resultant publicity and lawsuit forced Mr. Hunt to sell his house and enter bankruptcy.
 He was even jailed for a time.
 After this incident (which was referred to in the family as "the break-up"), the family had to split up.
 Fred's grandfather died in 1944.